The Self-Care You Actually Need

 AI is a tool.
 A powerful one.
 But it is not your intuition.
 It is not your healer.
 It is not your friend walking on the beach with you in a body of light.
 It's technology.
 And like all technology — it reflects back what we put into it.

 Use it intentionally.
-Use it kindly — because yes, we are literally programming it with our energy.
+Use it kindly.
 And use it with a clear boundary: this is a tool that serves me, not a voice that replaces mine.

 I include a disclaimer on every podcast summary I use AI to help create.
 Transparency matters.
 Sovereignty matters more.